Home/Blog/Health Conditions/Piles/The Key Difference Between Piles and Fissures

 3. Abscess: An anal abscess can occur if bacteria infect the anal fissure and cause a collection of pus.
 It can be excruciating and may require surgical drainage.

-4. Fistula: An anal fistula can occur if an abscess does not heal properly and causes a tunnel between the anus and the surrounding skin.
+4. Fistula: An anal fistula can occur if an abscess does not heal properly and leads to formation a tunnel between the anus and the surrounding skin.
 It can cause chronic pain and discomfort and may require surgical treatment.
-However, there are effective options for fistula treatment without surgery available.

 5. Incontinence: In rare cases, chronic anal fissures can lead to incontinence, which is the inability to control bowel movements.